matthewstortini/nvim-stortini/README.md

 - Iosevka Nerd Font Mono
 - JetBrainsMono Nerd Font (fallback)

-If you want the same appearance, install **Iosevka Nerd Font Mono** from the Nerd Fonts website and configure your terminal to use it.
+If you want the same appearance, install Iosevka Nerd Font Mono and configure your terminal to use it.

 ## compile_commands.json and C/C++ support

-This config enables `clangd` for C and C++.
+This config enables clangd for C and C++.

 For good diagnostics, completion, include-path resolution, and jump-to-definition behavior in C/C++ projects, it is best to have a compilation database available in the relevant project root:

-- `compile_commands.json`
+- compile_commands.json
-- or `compile_flags.txt`
+- compile_flags.txt

-If your project does not provide one, `clangd` often has to guess compiler flags and include paths.
+If your project does not provide one, clangd often has to guess compiler flags and include paths.

 For CMake projects: